BOAScripts/OnePiece-ColorSpreads/README.md

 ## Usage

-3 tools are available in the release section, download and unzip `OP-ColorSpreads.zip` :
+3 tools are available in the release section, download and unzip `OP-ColorSpreads-Bundle.zip` :

 - `OP-ColorSpreads-GUI.exe`
 - `OP-ColorSpreads-GUI.py`